openpassphrase/opp/docs/source/index.rst

 on a user's private server instance and accessed from anywhere.

-The API is RESTful in nature and supports standard CRUD operations as well as additional capabilities such as secure passphrase generation.
+The API is RESTful in nature and supports standard CRUD operations as well as additional capabilities such as authentication and secure passphrase generation.

 Deployment
 ==========